alien4cloud/alien4cloud-wizard/alien4cloud-wizard-ui/src/main/webapp/app/features/application-wizard/readme.md

 * don't forget to declare your new states types in ``ApplicationWizardMachineEvents``.
 * declare your actions and services in ``AppplicationWizardMachineService.machineOptions`` ([core/fsm.service.ts](src/main/webapp/app/features/application-wizard/core/fsm.service.ts)).
 * add your states and transition configuration in ``applicationWizardMachineConfig`` ([core/fsm.config.ts](src/main/webapp/app/features/application-wizard/core/fsm.config.ts)).

+Once the machine is correctly configured, you'll propably need to add a form in the wizard.

 # How-To add a form step in the wizard